byu-cpe/ComputingBootCamp/website/_selfpaced/24_vitis_hls.md

 ## Synthesize

-Once everyhting is completed, run C synthesis.
+Once everything is completed, run C synthesis.

 Compared to the values shown before, what is the new latency?
 How many times better is it than the original, unoptimized version?
 (Hint: the new latency should be under 50,000)